melikeNur/codingChallenge/README.md

 ### Strategy
 #### The client registers first and then logs in.
 After login, a jwt token is returned based on the email address.
 #### The token that comes out after login is sent from the header(Authorization) in every endpoint so that the client can update or delete only its own products.
+#### The deletion and update processes are based on the unique serial number of each product.
 ### Technologies used in this project:
 #### BackEnd Framework: SpringBoot
 #### ORM: Hibernate